barneygale/JSRPC/README.md

 You can also substitute in your own request handler.
 Do it like this:

-    class MyRequestHandler(jsrpc.JSRPC.request_handler):
+    class MyRequestHandler(jsrpc.RequestHandler):
         def _do_GET(self):
             ...
         def _do_POST(self):
             ...

-    js.request_handler = MyRequestHandler()
+    js = jsrpc.JSRPC(request_handler = MyRequestHandler)
+    js.start()

-Note that the jsrpc.JSRPC.request_handler is almost identical to BaseHTTPRequestHandler, so base your extension on that.
+Note that the jsrpc.RequestHandler is almost identical to BaseHTTPRequestHandler, so base your extension on that.
 You get passed every HTTP request that isn't part of the RPC stuff.
+You also have access to the JSRPC() object via self.server